 Many of the Domus de Janas in Montessu feature a vestibule and a larger chamber with multiple niches, accessible through corridors.
 Strikingly, the stone doors of the tombs resemble a skull, a sort of ancient memento mori for all the visitors.

-The two most important tombs of the site are sa Cresiedda (the small church) and sa Grutta de is Procus (the swine’s cave) both characterized by megalithic alignments arranged in a semicircle and wide entrances.
+The two most important tombs of the site are sa Cresiedda (the small church) and sa Grutta de is Procus (the swine’s cave).
+Both are characterized by megalithic alignments arranged in a semicircle and wide entrances.

 Grotta di San Michele